Lucy A. WilliamsProfessor of Law and Faculty Director of Public Interest and Pro Bono Initiatives

 - Public Interest Advocacy

-- “The Role of Courts in the Quantitative-Implementation of Social and Economic Rights: A Comparative Study,” Constitutional Court Review (2010) 3, Pretoria University Law Press (PULP) 2011
+- “The Role of Courts in the Quantitative-Implementation of Social and Economic Rights: A Comparative Study,” 3 Constitutional Court Review 141 (2010).

-- “Poor Women’s Work Experiences: Gaps in the ‘Work-Family’ Discussion,” in Labour Law, Work and Family: Critical and Comparative Perspectives (Conaghan and Rittich, eds.)
-(Oxford University Press, 2005)
+- “Poor Women’s Work Experiences: Gaps in the ‘Work-Family’ Discussion,” in Labour Law, Work and Family: Critical and Comparative Perspectives, ed.
+J. Conaghan et al. (Oxford University Press, 2005).

-- “Beyond Labour Law’s Parochialism: A Re-Envisioning of the Discourse of Redistribution,” Labor Law in an Era of Globalization: Transformative Practices and Possibilities.
-Conaghan, ed.
-Oxford University Press, 2002
+- “Beyond Labour Law’s Parochialism: A Re-Envisioning of the Discourse of Redistribution,” in Labor Law in an Era of Globalization: Transformative Practices and Possibilities, ed J. Conaghan (Oxford University Press, 2002).

-- “Unemployment Insurance and Low Wage Work,” Hard Labor: Women and Work in the Post-Welfare Era.
-Handler and White, eds.
-1999
+- “Unemployment Insurance and Low Wage Work,” in Hard Labor: Women and Work in the Post-Welfare Era, ed.
+J. Handler et al. (1999).

-- "Welfare Law and Legal Entitlements: The Social Roots of Poverty," Politics of Law (third edition, D. Kairys, ed., 1998).
+- “Welfare Law and Legal Entitlements: The Social Roots of Poverty,” in Politics of Law, Third Edition, ed.
+D. Kairys (1998).